malaybaku/VMagicMirrorManual/en_get_started.md

 [![After Loaded](./images/get_started/img00_040_after_loaded.png)](./images/get_started/img00_040_after_loaded.png){: data-lightbox="img00_040"}

 **Hint:** If your character and keyboard / mouse layout do not match, do not worry.
-You can adjust them soon after, in the section [3: Settings](./en_about_settings.html).
+First you can use `Adjust size by VRM` button to fix camera positions and keyboard / mouse pad positions.
+Also you can customize those setting manually in section [3: Settings](./en_about_settings.html).

 ## 2.3.
 Streaming